flopezag/fiware-tsc-dashboard/README.md

 The following software must be installed:

-- Python 2.7
+- Python 3.9
 - pip
 - virtualenv

 ### Installation

-The recommend installation method is using a virtualenv.
+The recommended installation method is using a virtualenv.
 Actually, the installation process is only about the python dependencies, because the python code do not need installation.